Robert Plant: Legacy

-Plant has influenced the style of many of his contemporaries, including Geddy Lee, Ann Wilson, Sammy Hagar, and later rock vocalists such as Jeff Buckley and Jack White who imitated his performing style.
+Plant has influenced the style of many of his contemporaries, including Geddy Lee of Rush, Ann Wilson of Heart, Sammy Hagar of Van Halen, and later rock vocalists such as Jeff Buckley and Jack White of the White Stripes who imitated his performing style.
 Freddie Mercury of Queen and Axl Rose of Guns N' Roses were influenced by Plant.
-Encyclopædia Britannica notes that "Exaggerating the vocal style and expressive palette of blues singers such as Howlin' Wolf and Muddy Waters, Plant created the sound that has defined much hard rock and heavy metal singing: a high range, an abundance of distortion, loud volume, and emotional excess".
+The Encyclopædia Britannica notes that "Exaggerating the vocal style and expressive palette of blues singers such as Howlin' Wolf and Muddy Waters, Plant created the sound that has defined much hard rock and heavy metal singing: a high range, an abundance of distortion, loud volume, and emotional excess".
 Plant received the Knebworth Silver Clef Award in 1990.

-In 2006, hard rock/heavy metal magazine Hit Parader named Plant as No. 1 on its list of the 100 Greatest Metal Vocalists of All Time, a list that included Rob Halford of Judas Priest (No. 2), Steven Tyler (No. 3), Freddie Mercury (No. 6), Geddy Lee (No. 13) and Paul Stanley (No. 18), all of whom were influenced by Plant.
+In 2006, the hard rock and heavy metal magazine Hit Parader named Plant as No. 1 on its list of the 100 Greatest Metal Vocalists of All Time, a list that included Rob Halford of Judas Priest (No. 2), Steven Tyler (No. 3), Freddie Mercury (No. 6), Geddy Lee (No. 13) and Paul Stanley of Kiss (No. 18), all of whom were influenced by Plant.
 In 2008, Rolling Stone named Plant the 15th-greatest singer of all time on their list of 100 Greatest Singers of All Time.
 In 2009, he was voted the "greatest voice in rock" in a poll conducted by Planet Rock.
-He was included in the Q magazine's 2009 list of "Artists of the Century" and was ranked at number 8 in their list of "100 Greatest Singers" in 2007.
+He was included in the Qs 2009 list of "Artists of the Century" and was ranked at number 8 in their list of "100 Greatest Singers" in 2007.
 In 2009, Plant also won the Outstanding Contribution to Music prize at the Q Awards.
-He was placed at No. 3 on SPINs list of "The 50 Greatest Rock Frontmen of All Time".
+He was placed at No. 3 on Spins list of "The 50 Greatest Rock Frontmen of All Time".

-On 20 September 2010 National Public Radio (NPR) named Plant as one of the "50 Great Voices" in the world.
+On 20 September 2010, NPR named Plant as one of the 50 Great Voices in the world.
 In July 2018, Plant won the Silver Cleff Integro Outstanding Award, announced by music charity Nordoff Robbins.
-On 15 March 2022 Plant was the guest on BBC Radio 4's Desert Island Discs.
+On 15 March 2022, Plant was the guest on BBC Radio 4's Desert Island Discs.
 His musical choices included "I Ain't Superstitious" by Howlin' Wolf and "Ohio" by Crosby, Stills, Nash & Young.
-His book choice was The Earliest English Poems, translated by Michael Alexander, his luxury item was a basket containing photos of homing pigeons and his favourite musical piece was "Serenade" by Mario Lanza.
+His book choice was The Earliest English Poems, translated by Michael Alexander, his luxury item was a basket containing photos of homing pigeons and his favourite musical piece was "Serenade" by the American tenor and actor Mario Lanza.